 Setting clear goals can help you focus on the most important ideas.
 To get where you want to go, try to focus on setting simple, achievable goals for your idea management process.
 For example: What is our strategic objective?
 How does this idea help us achieve these objectives?

-To prioritize innovations for implementation, you can use an idea categorization method.
-This requires establishing criteria that meet your business targets.
-Therefore, you should identify a set of criteria for evaluating ideas and determining which ones will go on to implementation projects, including all the factors you must consider to effectively prioritize these projects.
+A core practice in innovation management is to prioritize innovations for implementation using an idea categorization method.
+This requires establishing criteria that are directly aligned with your strategic business targets within your innovation management framework.
+Therefore, you should identify a set of criteria for evaluating ideas and determining which ones will proceed as implementation projects.

-For you to find the best set of evaluation criteria, keep it simple and focus on defining the most important criteria, as complex prioritization processes will take a long time, confuse evaluators, and lead you in the wrong direction.
+To find the best set of evaluation criteria for your innovation management process, keep it simple.
+Focus on defining the most important factors, as complex prioritization can become time-consuming, confuse evaluators, and ultimately steer your innovation efforts in the wrong direction.

 Below is a list of characteristics that can be analyzed and used for building the criteria of your idea selection process: